How many times have we seen cute videos and pictures of dogs and cats getting along on Instagram?

 That will make your shepherd calm down and be ready to accept the company of another creature.
 Once you see that everything is good, reward your dog for his friendly behavior.

 Continue to repeat the entire process a few times a day for better results.
 In each case, ensuring that both animals get enough of your attention is vital towards establishing a mutually respectful relationship.

 Therefore, both pets should have space and freedom to get away from a stressful situation quickly.
 Leave any bedroom or bathroom doors open while you are away.

-You may like to read: How to potty train a German Shepherd
+Also read: How to potty train a German Shepherd puppy?

 How to train a German Shepherd to not chase cats?

 What you want to teach your dog is to either ignore the cats or approach the cat in a friendly and non-threatening manner.

 One other factor to be kept in mind is that cats are not all that innocent.
 They might even try to provoke dogs.